 Here are three initiatives that help build alignment:

 Ensuring there is alignment in job expectations starts from the first day of employment.
-At one company on the first day at work employees write down their understanding of the job expectations.
-This is put aside to be reviewed about a month later, when employees are asked to write their job description.
-In this second instance the question posed to them is, ‘If we were to hire someone else like you in this role in the future how would you describe the activities?’
+At one company, on the first day at work, employees write down their understanding of their job's expectations.
+This is put aside to be reviewed about a month later when employees are again asked to write what they think their job description is.
+In this second instance, the question posed to them is, "If we were to hire someone else like you in this role in the future how would you describe the activities?"

-The original expectations document and the recently written job description are reviewed with their manager.
+The original job description and the more recently written job description are reviewed by and with the manager.
 If there is misalignment, the manager and employee are encouraged to discuss any adjustments that can be made.
 The manager is also encouraged to share learnings with HR to make any needed adjustments in the hiring process or to job descriptions.

 It’s easy to get caught up in the day-to-day, but the best leaders recognize good work and behaviors - big and small.

 Here are three ways our clients recognize their people:

 Thank you cards.
 One organization provides thank you cards for people to complete and hand-deliver.
 The HR team creates templates that link to the company values and current organizational objectives.
 This is a great way to reinforce your vision and values while acknowledging exemplary behaviors.